-Self-defense is not a right; it is a legal privilege which varies between jurisdictions.
-The authors are not lawyers, and this article is not intended to be, and does not constitute specific legal advice.
-Please consult your lawyer to find the specific details for your area.
-The legal aspects of the martial arts are constantly evolving, with each legislative session and with each appellate court opinion.
+Self-defense is not a right; it is a privilege which varies between jurisdictions.
+The authors are not lawyers; this article is not intended to be, and does not constitute any specific legal advice.
+Please consult your lawyer for the specific details of your area.
+The information in this article is subject to change without notice, as the legal aspects of the martial arts are constantly evolving with each legislative session and court opinion.

 The privilege of self-defense can only be invoked if all four of the following criteria are met:

 - which presents and imminent threat of injury or death,